Canterrain/weather-display/README.md

 ![Clock Weather Display](https://github.com/user-attachments/assets/b909da12-5851-4d60-9017-aa0ce8f040c7)

-A fullscreen clock and weather dashboard designed for Raspberry Pi the Wisecoco 8.8" IPS HDMI display.
+A fullscreen clock and weather dashboard designed for Raspberry Pi and the Wisecoco 8.8" IPS HDMI display.
 The UI pulls real-time weather data from Open-Meteo and works great mounted under cabinets or as a minimalist desk display.

 ## ✨ Features